We’re stepping outside of the usual MiLB lines for the next few days (or weeks) to bring you some of our favourite baseball stories.

 In the fall of 1852, the growing town of Toronto was about to become even bigger.
 A rail line from Montreal would soon connect the two leading economic centres of Canada, which was a collection of five British colonies at the time.
-Plans had been made to build railways from Toronto in several directions, including a line from the city (with a stop in Barrie) to a settlement on Georgian Bay called Hen and Chicks Harbour, which would be called the Ontario, Simcoe, and Huron Railway, named after the three lakes it would join.
+Plans had been made to build railways from Toronto in several directions, including a line north from the city (with a stop in Barrie) to a settlement on Georgian Bay called Hen and Chicks Harbour, which would be called the Ontario, Simcoe, and Huron Railway, named after the three lakes it would join.

 A grand parade and dinner were held prior to a sod-breaking ceremony.
 Doing the honours that day was Lady Elgin, wife of the Governor.
 After Lady Elgin commenced the railway’s construction by lifting a chunk of ceremonial sod, an enterprising young Scottish immigrant engineer (who prior to joining the OS&H had made a living selling maps he made door-to-door) spirited the chunk of ground away, and years later presented it to the Canadian Engineers Institute in a specially made glass and wood case.
 Young Sandford Fleming would go on to great heights as a railway man.
 He was present at the famous last spike ceremony to mark the completion of the Canadian National Railway, and would later become known as the inventor of standard time.